aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-9/Task-9.md

 ## Long-term recommendations

 - Enforce **least-privilege** for all DB accounts used by the application.
-- Add **SAST** tools to CI pipelines and schedule regular **DAST** and manual penetration tests focused on authentication and business logic.
 - Introduce **MFA for admin accounts** and sensitive operations (approval workflows).
 - Add **anomaly detection and alerts** for unusual admin actions (e.g., approvals performed after abnormal logins, logins from new IPs, or bulk approvals).
 - Implement **change control and approval workflows** for critical business actions (e.g., require multi-person approval for high-risk financial transactions).